Federal Agencies Urge Organizations to Shore Up Cybersecurity for AI and Quantum Computing

 The standards publication highlights the areas they should apply, including AI, machine learning, infrastructure, and quantum information technology.
 It lists four objectives:

-- Workforce: Investing in education and training professionals to carry out this work by empowering the new standards workforce and increasing opportunities; this objective is timely and needed due to the cybersecurity talent gap.
+• Workforce: Investing in education and training professionals to carry out this work will empower the new standards workforce and increase opportunities; this objective is timely and needed due to the cybersecurity talent gap.

 What Do These New Threats and Guidance Mean for Organizations?

 Those in the software industry aren’t the only ones to heed this information.
 It applies to any company, big and small.
-Everyone’s a target, and most businesses use AI and encryption as cybersecurity tools.
+Everyone’s a target; most businesses use AI and encryption as cybersecurity tools.

 These are very big-picture goals defined by the U.S. government, but they have context in what you’re doing as a cyber leader.
 Investments in standards and making them more accessible assist you in integrating them into your work.
 Improving opportunities and attracting more people to the field keeps the workforce growing, and we all benefit by being united against cybercrime.